JakobAtTUM/GAG-Podcast-Episodes-Chronological-Order/README.md

 This project  creates a chronological ordering of the "Geschichten aus der Geschichte" (GAG) podcast episodes by analyzing episode descriptions using web crawling and Large Language Models (LLM).

 View the complete chronological episode list:
-- [View in Google Docs]: https://docs.google.com/spreadsheets/d/1NTHLJ2dXjYzTl28tmD_aj-8g-lZU00N_I18T0v9nFoo/edit?usp=sharing
+- View in Google Docs: https://docs.google.com/spreadsheets/d/1NTHLJ2dXjYzTl28tmD_aj-8g-lZU00N_I18T0v9nFoo/edit?usp=sharing
 - ⚠️ As the episodes are automatically parsed using a Large Language Model using only their episode description, there will be errors in the dataset.
 If you notice errors, please leave a comment in my google sheets document so that I can change it.

 ## 📝 Description